 First and foremost, making our social media community accessible to all is just the right thing to do.
 Secondly, we have a legal requirement to make information and content that pertains to services, activities and programs offered by the university accessible.
-You probably don't need a third reason, but we'll give you one anyway: providing image descriptions can have benefits when it comes to Search Engine Optimization.
+You probably don't need a third reason, but we'll give you one anyway: providing image descriptions and captions can have benefits when it comes to Search Engine Optimization.

 All images on university social media channels must include an image description or alt-text.

 How to Include Image Descriptions

 You can choose to put an image description in the bottom of the post caption, or use one of the pre-built fields on most major social media channels.
 Here's where to find the alt text field on Facebook, Twitter, Hootsuite and Instagram.